zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-home-lists.md

 The **destroy** function is called when the binder is removed or cleaned up.
 Any tear-down code would be put here, and would normally undo anything that the **init** function had done.

-For our image rotator, Our **init** function fetches the array of images to rotate, and a time delay value from a **data-rotate-delay** attribute to use to time the image change.
+For our image rotator, our **init** function fetches the array of images to rotate, and a time delay value from a **data-rotate-delay** attribute to use to time the image change.
 It also defines a **doImageRotation** function that gets assigned to the binding, so we can get and use the function in our **refresh** method.